Kent State vs. Ohio NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Kent State's games this season have gone over 66.5 points three of seven times.
+- Kent State and its opponents have combined to score more than 66.5 points in three of seven games this season.

 - Ohio's games have yet to go over 66.5 points this season.

-- The two teams combine to score 48.7 points per game, 17.8 less than the total in this contest.
+- The combined points per game average of the two teams, 48.7, is 17.8 points fewer than Saturday's over/under.

-- The 65 combined points per game that these two squads have allowed this season are 1.5 fewer than the 66.5 over/under in this contest.
+- These two squads combine to allow 65 points per game, 1.5 fewer than this contest's over/under.

-- Golden Flashes games have an average total of 64.9 points this season, 1.6 fewer than Saturday's over/under.
+- The average total in Golden Flashes games this season is 64.9, 1.6 points fewer than Saturday's total of 66.5 .

-- In 2021, games involving the Bobcats have averaged a total of 53.7 points, 12.8 fewer than this game's set over/under.
+- The 53.7 PPG average total in Bobcats games this season is 12.8 points fewer than this game's over/under.

 Kent State Stats and Trends

-- So far this season Kent State has two wins against the spread.
+- So far this year Kent State has two wins against the spread.

 - The Golden Flashes have been favored by 5.5 points or more three times this season and have covered the spread in two of them.